MajeedBabatundeNITS22K/Logbook/README.md

 ## Date Started: 19.01.2025

 ## Summary
+## Date: 19.01.2025:
 This logbook records the progress of my GitHub assignment, including time spent on each task.

-## Log Entries

-## Summary
-This logbook records the progress of my GitHub assignment, including time spent on each task.
 ## Date: 09.02.2025:
 This logbook documents my progress on PortSwigger security labs, including key findings and the hours spent on each task.
+## Date: 20.02.2025:
+This logbook documents penetration testing activities conducted on the *Booking System* (Phase 1)

 ## Log Entries